open-prophetdb/biomedgps-data/README.md

 # Knowledge Graph for BioMedGPS Project

+This repository contains the codes to build a knowledge graph for BioMedGPS project.
+Which depends on the [ontology-matcher](https://github.com/yjcyxky/ontology-matcher) package and [graph-builder](https://github.com/yjcyxky/graph-builder) package.

 If you want to run the following codes to build a knowledge graph for BioMedGPS project, you need to install the following dependencies first.

 ```